zoyamasood/ds2002-dp3/README.md

 ## Deleting Messages

-A function has been given to you to delete a messaging using its `ReceiptHandle`.
+A function has been given to you to delete each message using its `ReceiptHandle`.
 Be sure to use this for the final run of your code.

 You will be penalized if any messages remain in your queue after your script runs.